James Calata

-James Arthur Calata (1895 – 1983) was a South African priest and politician.
+James Arthur Calata OLG (1895 – 1983) was a South African priest and politician.
 He was the Secretary-General of the African National Congress from 1936 to 1949.
 He was appointed a canon of the Grahamstown Cathedral making him the first Black canon in the Anglican Church of Southern Africa.

 Early life

 James Arthur Calata was born in Debe Nek, near King William's Town in the Eastern Cape on 22 July 1895.
 His father, James was an uneducated farmer and a Presbyterian.
 His mother Eliza, reached Standard 4, practiced as a midwife and was an Anglican.
 He was educated at St Matthew's College in Keiskammahoek, from 1911 to 1914 and later worked as a teacher for a number of years.
 He married Miltha Mary Koboka in 1918, they went on to have three daughters.
 He was grandfather of Fort Calata who was also a politician.